battre/autocomplete-attribute-explainer/README.md

 means that we don't need to be backwards compatible.

 * **Browser behavior influenced interpretation of the spec:** Google Chrome (and possibly) other browsers did not implement the autocomplete spec correctly.
-It implemented a hard-coded expectation that an `address-level1` corresponds to a state and an `address-level2` corresponds to a city.
+  Chrome implemented a hard-coded expectation that an `address-level1` corresponds to a state and an `address-level2` corresponds to a city.
 This is an incorrect assumption.
-In Mexico for example, the state ("Estado") is subdivided into municipalities ("Municipio") or delegaciones in case of Mexico.
-The municipalities are subdivided into cities ("Ciudad").
+In Mexico for example, the state ("Estado") is subdivided into municipalities ("Municipio") or boroughs ("Delegaciones") in case of Mexico City.
+The municipalities are again subdivided into cities ("Ciudad").
 A correct mapping according to the autocomplete spec would be:
   * Estado = `address-level1`
   * Municipio = `address-level2`
   * Ciudad = `address-level3`